FudaWiki/fudawiki-files/hanafuda/games/suhara-bana.md

 ## Turns
 On their turn, a player chooses a single card from their hand and plays it to the table.
 * **If it belongs to the same month as another card on the table**, then the cards *match*, and this matching pair is moved to the player's score pile.
-* **If the played card matches with two cards on the table**, then the player must capture the card with the lower score.
+* **If the played card matches with two cards on the table**, then the player must ***capture the card with the lower score***.
 If one of cards on the table is a Chaff, the player can choose to capture the scoring card.
 * **If the played card matches *three* cards on the table**, then all three are captured along with the played card (this is to prevent cards from becoming 'stuck' on the table and unable to be captured).
 To help in recognising this case, three cards of the same month on the table are often collected into a small pile at the beginning of the round.
 * **If the played card does not match any card**, then it remains on the table, and may subsequently be captured by other played cards.

 > If a card is played that matches something on the table, then the player ***must*** capture, as described above.
 However, there is no obligation to play a card that matches something, even if the player has one in their hand; they may, if they wish, elect to play a card that matches nothing on the table.
 {.is-warning}

 > As is typical of hanafuda games, each player's score pile should **be kept face-up and laid out on the table**, so that its contents are fully visible to all players.
-Ideally, the cards should also be arranged by type (see **Scoring**) to make detecting yaku easier.
+Ideally, the cards should also be arranged by type (see **"End of Round and Scoring"**) to make detecting yaku easier.
 {.is-warning}

 After a card has been played from their hand, the player takes the top card of the draw pile, turns it face-up, and immediately plays it to the table in the same fashion.

+## *Shoi-fuda*
+*Shoi-fuda* (背負い札) are cards in a player’s hand that, when discarded into the field, could be captured by one of the other two players to complete their yaku (due to having only one card missing from the yaku).

+**A player cannot play their *shoi-fuda* from their hand** (they cannot discard it nor use it to capture a card on the table).

+> The player who illegally discards a *shoi-fuda* must be warned by the other two players, and the player must return it to their hand.
+It is not known what will be the penalty for deliberately disobeying this rule; it is probable that responsibility rules similar to those in Hachi-hachi was imposed.
+{.is-warning}

+However, there are three exceptions:
+* If the shoi-fuda can be played to **complete your dekiyaku** during your turn.
+You must declare **"Teyaku desu"** (手役です) before playing.
+* If **two of your shoi-fuda are of the same month**.
+You must declare **"Ni-mai mochi"** (2枚持ち) before playing one of the shoi-fuda, and you must play the other shoi-fuda during your next turn.

+> If you have both shoi-fuda and non-shoi-fuda cards in your hand, as long as one of the two above conditions of shoi-fuda are met, you may choose to play either kinds of cards.
+{.is-info}

+> The term 'teyaku' here refers to a card in your hand that will complete your yaku.
+It is different from the standard definition of 'teyaku', which means a set formed in a player's hand.
+{.is-info}
+* If **all of the cards in your hand are shoi-fuda**.
+You must play the card that forms the lowest-scoring yaku that can be completed by another player.

 ## *Dekiyaku*, *Sage* and *Shoubu*
 One a player has played their two cards—one from their hand, and one from the draw pile—they check the contents of their score pile to see if they have formed any *dekiyaku*, or 'built combinations' [出来役 - できやく, *dekiyaku*].